Programs for High Schools

 Italy Writes

 Available for certification of up to 10 hours for PCTO.
 JCU will provide resources to teachers interested in guiding their students in structured preparation for the Italy Writes Contest.
-Teachers can register their students for PCTO, using the Unique Registration Form, and receive additional resources to use in their in-class writing workshops.
+Teachers can register their students for PCTO, using the Unique Registration and Request Form, and receive additional resources to use in their in-class writing workshops.

 All students are encouraged to participate in the contest regardless of their interest in earning PCTO certification.